you are being redirected

 • payment of shares only from distributable profits or available reserves according to the latest financial statements;

-• shares acquired by the company for employees must be distributed within 12 months from the acquisition.
+• shares acquired by the company for employees must be distributed to the employees within 12 months from the acquisition.

 slovenia

 In addition, the principle of equal treatment and non-discrimination of employees should be considered.
-The criteria for the eligibility for performance-based compensation / bonus schemes should ideally be defined and communicated in advance (via the company’s internal acts).
+The eligibility criteria for performance-based compensation / bonus schemes should ideally be defined and communicated in advance (via the company's internal acts).

 austria